DanielleSucher/Nantucket/README.md

 > like I must just keep in the line for

 From *Genesis*:

-In the first draft:

-> in the iniquity of the
-> city And while he lingered the
-> men laid hold upon
-> his hand and upon
-> the hand of his wife and upon the

-In the second draft (until I remembered to make sure the B lines didn't rhyme with the A lines, anyways...):

-> and fetcht a calf tender and good and
-> gave it unto a young man and
-> he hasted to dress it And
-> he took butter and
-> milk and the calf which he had dressed and

 > in the iniquity of the
 > city And while he lingered the